 - Exercise reasonable care to protect the Client’s interests.

-As with other ‘principles-based’ professional obligations, the CFP Board does not explicitly specify what, exactly, CFP professionals are expected to do in order to satisfy this due diligence requirement when working with outside professionals.
+As with other ‘principles-based’ professional obligations, CFP Board does not explicitly specify what, exactly, CFP® professionals are expected to do in order to satisfy this due diligence requirement when working with outside professionals.

-Accordingly, in practice, the obligation is more about the CFP professional at least determining that the individual has reasonable credibility markers – e.g., if they’re going to be brought in for complex tax and business consulting, do they have a CPA license and some years of experience doing similar work, or if they’re going to conduct a complex insurance analysis, do they have CLU certification or similar qualifications and appropriate experience.
+Accordingly, in practice, the obligation is more about the CFP® professional at least determining that the individual has reasonable credibility markers – e.g., if they’re going to be brought in for complex tax and business consulting, do they have a CPA license and some years of experience doing similar work, or if they’re going to conduct a complex insurance analysis, do they have appropriate professional education and experience.
 Which, in turn, is part of a broader obligation to “exercise reasonable care to protect the Client’s interests” – i.e., not refer them to someone who themselves would not be anticipated to serve the Client well and/or may take advantage of the Client.

 Accordingly, while not explicitly required, it would be advisable under this CFP Board Duty to at least note in the advisor’s CRM when establishing a new relationship with an outside professional what “reputation, experience, and qualifications” are being relied upon as a ‘reasonable basis’ for recommending or engaging them.

-2. When working with another financial or Professional Services provider on behalf of a Client, a CFP professional must:
+- When working with another financial or Professional Services provider on behalf of a Client, a CFP® professional must:

 - Communicate with the other provider about the scope of their respective services and the allocation of responsibility between them; and